FoofooTheGuy/VidInjector9000/README.md

 # VidInjector9000
-A cross platform* step-by-step injector for 3DS video CIAs focused on presentation
+A cross platform,* step-by-step injector for 3DS video CIAs focused on presentation

 <sup>*You will have to compile it yourself if builds for your operating system are not provided